Beyond Boundaries Films

 Age Limit

-The initiative targets “emerging” filmmakers and generally seeks individuals under the age of 40.
-However, this is not a strict requirement, and older filmmakers transitioning into the industry are warmly encouraged to apply, especially if they have compelling stories to share.
+Beyond Boundaries targets “emerging” filmmakers and generally seeks individuals under the age of 40.
+Age is just a number, however, and the " emerging " label may be a boundary you want to cross.
+Filmmakers over the age of 40 who are transitioning into the industry are warmly encouraged to apply, especially if they have compelling stories to share.

 Location